A statistical study of magnetic flux emergence in solar active regions prior to strongest flares: Conclusions and Discussion

-Very high flux emergence rate can be used as a precursor of strong flare activity of an AR in the future.
-Our estimates suggest that flare-quiet ARs do not exhibit flux emergence rate higher than $3.4\times 10^{20}$ Mx~h$^{-1}$.
-However, the number of such ARs is less than 10\% in our sample.
-The most flare-productive AR of Solar Cycle 24 NOAA 12673 exhibited extremely high flux emergence rate. \citet{Sun2017} estimated the averaged flux emergence rate to be $4.93^{+0.11}_{-0.13}$ Mx~h$^{-1}$ that is comparable to our value $5.89 \pm 0.19$ Mx~h$^{-1}$ (see Table~\ref{table_ar_list}).
-We found that similar flux emergence rate of about $6.09 \pm 0.67$ Mx~h$^{-1}$ was observed in NOAA AR 09393.
+We found that a similar flux emergence rate of about $(6.09 \pm 0.67) \times 10^{20}$~Mx~h$^{-1}$ was observed in NOAA AR 09393.
 The AR produced one of the strongest flare X20.0 of Solar Cycle 23.
 Interestingly, both NOAA ARs 09393 and 12673 were classified as type II ARs: in both cases fast emergence of a new magnetic structure was observed in the close vicinity of pre-existing AR.